nixworks/public/news/2014/08/13/index.md

 ##### A landslide hits a mountain train
 ### [Three train cars derail and 11 people are injured after a landslide hits a mountain train in the Swiss Alps. ](/news/2014/08/13/three-train-cars-derail-and-11-people-are-injured-after-a-landslide-hits-a-mountain-train-in-the-swiss-alps.md)
-_Context: a landslide hits a mountain train, Swiss Alps_
+_Context: Swiss Alps, a landslide hits a mountain train_

 ##### Solomon Islands
 ### [Solomon Islands recognize Kosovo. ](/news/2014/08/13/solomon-islands-recognize-kosovo.md)